 Every Clarity subscription can allow students to run the ClarityEnglish programs from home, the bus-stop, the library and the classroom.
 What are the elements required for this to be as smooth as silk (as Tense Buster, Intermediate, Equality would teach us)?

 If you have a Learner Tracking licence, then all security is provided when a student signs in with their name/email and password.
 Students can be anywhere, on any device, and if they know the sign-in details they can run the program.
 Once in, they will not need to sign in every time provided they keep using it regularly.
-Wherever they are and whichever device they are using, all results are sent to Results Manager for reporting.
+Wherever they are and whichever device they are using, all results are sent to Admin Panel for reporting.

 Anonymous Access licence